lapalisse/LTimer/README.md

 v1.0: basic functionality (goals: one simple LTimer object, <10kb)

 v2.0: extensions of v1.0 (goals: new objects for extended functionalities, <20kb)

+PS: I've got a new library on that subject which will be made available in github...
+Interested? contact me at ludovic.bertsch@gmail.com